History of rent control in England and Wales: Protection from eviction

 The Protection from Eviction Act 1964 of 17 December 1964 was an interim measure intended to run to the end of 1965 and then expire.
 This to give time for an overhaul of the legislation.

 It restricted the eviction of residential occupiers from their homes.
 Widows and widowers and members of the family living with the residential occupier at the date of death were also covered.
-Agricultural service occupiers were treated as tenants for 1964 Act purposes.
+Agricultural service occupiers were treated as tenants for 1964 act purposes.

-It became unlawful to evict other than by proceedings in the county court or to withdraw or withhold services or furniture.
+It became unlawful to evict other than by proceedings in a county court or to withdraw or withhold services or furniture.
 On summary conviction, the offender was liable to a fine of £100 or six months' imprisonment, or both.

 These new offences of illegal eviction and harassment were soon to be absorbed into the Rent Act 1965 and eventually to be transferred into the Protection from Eviction Act 1977.

 The courts could suspend recent possession orders, could suspend the execution of an order for possession for up to twelve months and could impose certain conditions and terms.

-There were a few exceptions (e.g., tenancies the following Acts applied to: Small Landholders (Scotland) Acts 1886-1931, Tenancy of Shops (Scotland) Act 1949, Agricultural Holdings (Scotland) Act 1949, Crofters (Scotland) Acts 1955-1961).
-Nothing affected the operation of the Small Tenements Recovery Act 1838 (which included brothels and premises acquired for defence purposes) or the Pluralities Act 1838 or the Lecturers and Parish Clerks Act 1844 (ecclesiastical property).
+There were a few exceptions (e.g., tenancies the following acts applied to: Small Landholders (Scotland) Acts 1886-1931, Tenancy of Shops (Scotland) Act 1949 (12, 13 & 14 Geo.
+6. c.
+25), Agricultural Holdings (Scotland) Act 1949 (12, 13 & 14 Geo.
+6. c.
+75), Crofters (Scotland) Acts 1955-1961).
+Nothing affected the operation of the Small Tenements Recovery Act 1838 (1 & 2 Vict. c.
+74) (which included brothels and premises acquired for defence purposes) or the Pluralities Act 1838 (1 & 2 Vict. c.
+106) or the Lecturers and Parish Clerks Act 1844 (7 & 8 Vict. c.
+59) (ecclesiastical property).)

 It postponed until the end of March 1966 the decontrol of dwellings requisitioned during the war.